awsdocs/amazon-cloudfront-developer-guide/doc_source/access-control-overview.md

   For more information about how to delegate permissions to users in another AWS account, see [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.

-The following example policy allows a user to perform the `CreateDistribution` action to programmatically create a web distribution for your AWS account:
+The following example policy allows a user to perform the `CreateDistribution` action to programmatically create a distribution for your AWS account:

 ```
 {